CPR

 Police & Fire

-Second Chance CPR is proud to be the provider for Fire Departments and Police Services throughout Windsor and Essex County as well as are the program provider for FESTI, Billy Bishop and Ottawa International Airport.
+Second Chance CPR (SCCPR) is proud to be the training provider for Fire Departments and Police Services throughout Windsor and Essex County, as well as the program provider for FESTI (Fire and Emergency Services Training Institute), Billy Bishop Airport, and large corporations like Caesars Windsor.

 First Responder